 Communities wishing to receive only graphic design or social media services must still go through the same vetting process as communities applying for our travel services.

 All videography work for Vocations Outreach is completed by college students at Franciscan University of Steubenville.
 One or two will travel to the order for filming.
 All use top-of-the-line equipment and receive in-depth training to ensure competence and excellence in their videography capabilities.

 What is the Production Timeline?

 A Vocations Outreach team member will reach out to them about filming details.

-Once a date for filming is set, Vocations Outreach will coordinate the travel plans for the videography intern.
-These details will be sent to the religious order along with the name and contact information of the videography intern.
+Once a date for filming is set, Vocations Outreach will coordinate the travel plans for the videographer.
+These details will be sent to the religious order along with the name and contact information of the videographer.

-The videography intern will arrive on the agreed-upon date for a 2 or 3-night stay with the religious community.
+The videographer will arrive on the agreed-upon date for a 2 or 3-night stay with the religious community.

-During their time with the community, the intern will follow the schedule according to the kind of video(s) the community has requested (see below).
+During their time with the community, the videographer will follow the schedule according to the kind of video(s) the community has requested (see below).

-After their stay is complete, the intern will create a draft of the video.
+After their stay is complete, the videographer will create a draft of the video.
 This draft will be sent to the community who will then be able to suggest any changes.

 Once the community is pleased with the video, the community will sign a media release and the video(s) will be published on the Vocations Outreach YouTube channel and can be shared by the religious community.